 Each Error Message begins with the Hex bytes 0Dh and 0Ah which are a Carriage Return and Line Feed, and ends with a 00h byte making these what's commonly known in various programming languages as zero-terminated strings or 'sz' strings (the string plus a zero byte).

-The six physical sectors directly following the NTFS Boot Sector, contain the code which interfaces with the NTLDR file in order to boot up an OS partition under Windows NT or 2000.
-This code is still necessary when booting up a Windows XP or 2003 OS (even though the NTLDR file does not appear to exist anywhere in these OS partitions).
+The six physical sectors directly following the NTFS Boot Sector, contain the code which interfaces with the NTLDR file in order to boot up an OS partition after Windows XP or 2000 have been installed on the drive.
+This code is still necessary when booting up a Windows OS (even if the NTLDR file does not exist anywhere in its partition); the code will locate and make use of the NTLDR file in another partition.

 The first sector of this Bootstrap Code (which we've also called the NTLDR Section elsewhere) looks like this (Hex offsets begin at start of NTLDR Section):